-Albania: Application for new solar power plant building permit near Fier9.
-November 2020. / SEE Energy News
+Albania: Application for new solar power plant building permit near Fier, SEE Energy News

 A joint venture consisting of two local companies – Blessed Investment and Matrix Konstruksion, applied for a building permit for a solar power plant in the Sheq Marinas region, near the city of Fier in southwestern Albania and the future solar power plant will have an installed capacity of up to 50 MW, said the Albanian Ministry of Energy and Infrastructure, without providing any further detail regarding the project.